Wildboar-Software/directory/apps/meerkat-docs/docs/deviations-nuances.md

   null result (a result with zero entries or RDNs).
 - The way Meerkat DSA handles invalid signed operations is complicated and is described [here](./distributed.md#handling-of-invalid-signatures).
+- The `userPwdHistory` attribute returns password history items that have fallen out of history according to the `pwdMaxTimeInHistory` operational attribute.
+  When passwords are changed, they are still evaluated against the current, valid password history.
+  - This is done for performance reasons.
+There is no practical way to keep these attributes synced up with `pwdMaxTimeInHistory`.
+- Password history is never deleted unless `administerPassword` is used and only if there are insufficient slots in the `userPwdHistory` to store the old and new passwords.
+  - This is kind of a good thing: if you change `pwdMaxTimeInHistory` to a higher value, the history items that would have been truncated from history will flawlessly re-appear in history.

 ## The "Never Contributing" Bug